-4imprint is the leading direct marketer of promotional merchandise in North America, the UK and Ireland.
+4imprint is a direct marketer of promotional merchandise in North America, the UK and Ireland.
 We supply custom imprinted products that are used with the aim of promoting an organisation, brand, product or event.

 Our product range is comprised of around 60% hard goods, for example drinkware, writing instruments, stationery, office products and tech accessories, and 40% soft goods, including apparel, bags, towels and blankets.

 Currently, 4imprint has around 1,200 permanent staff, 1,150 of whom are based in Oshkosh, Wisconsin, in the USA.
 The remainder are located in either Manchester or London in the UK.
 In addition, temporary workers are used, to a seasonal peak of around 100.

 Our staff, whether directly employed by a 4imprint Group entity or engaged through a long-term temporary agency partner, are not in any category that is generally seen to be vulnerable to modern slavery in the UK or in the USA.
 Our focus with regard to slavery and human trafficking is, therefore, primarily directed towards our supply chain.